edenden/ixmap/README.md

 	* Interrupt affinity configuration

-**IXMAP kmod** is kernel backend module that provides a set of system call to access what only kernel can access, such as device configuration register, interrupt handling and conversion between virtual memory address and physical one.
+**IXMAP kmod** is kernel backend module that provides a set of system call to export what only kernel can access, such as device configuration register, interrupt handling and conversion between virtual memory address and physical one.

 **IXMAP lib** provides API to initialize device register with typical configuration,